Bill Dudley: Return to the NFL (1945–53)

 At the end of the 1949 season, Lions coach Bo McMillin traded Dudley to the Washington Redskins, where he played for three seasons, during which he led the team in scoring every year.
 On December 3, 1950, Dudley fielded a 60-yard punt kicked by Steelers' player Joe Geri.
 He ran over 30 yards before he reached his hands out of bounds, while keeping both feet in bounds, and caught the punt at the Redskin's four-yard line, and then ran it for a 96-yard touchdown.
 Dudley took a break during the 1952 season but returned in 1953.
 He retired at the end of the season due to knee injuries and an overall physical deterioration.

 Dudley was named first- or second-team All-NFL six times in his career and was named to three Pro Bowls.
 During his nine pro seasons, Dudley gained 3,057 yards on 765 rushing attempts, a 4.0 average, and scored 20 touchdowns; caught 123 passes for 1,383 yards and 18 touchdowns; returned 124 punts for 1,515 yards and three touchdowns; ran back 78 kickoffs for 1,743 yards and one touchdown; intercepted 23 passes and returned them for 459 yards and two touchdowns; and punted 191 times for a 38.2-yard average.
 He added 121 extra points and 33 field goals to his 44 touchdowns for a total of 484 points.
 Dudley led his team in scoring during every one of his nine NFL seasons.

 Dudley is the only player ever with a rushing touchdown, touchdown reception, punt return for touchdown, kickoff return for touchdown, interception return for touchdown, fumble return for a touchdown, and a touchdown pass.
 He also had a touchdown via lateral and kicked PATs and field goals.

+NFL career statistics

 After football

 After retiring, Dudley was a scout for the Steelers and the Lions.
 In 1951, he then entered the insurance business in Lynchburg, Virginia with his brother Jim.

 Dudley was elected to the College Football Hall of Fame in 1956, the Pro Football Hall of Fame in 1966, and the Virginia Sports Hall of Fame in 1972.
 The Downtown Club of Richmond, Virginia has sponsored the Bill Dudley Award since 1990, awarded each year to the state's top college football player.
 Dudley is an unlockable free agent running back in the videogame Madden NFL 08.

 Dudley served four terms in the Virginia House of Delegates.

 Dudley suffered a massive stroke on January 30, 2010.
 He died in his home in Lynchburg, Virginia on February 4, 2010.